KaneDoan/Technology_One_Technical_Test/README.md

 Unit tests are located in the ConvertUnitTest1.cs file, where you can also modify or add new tests.

 ## Additional Documents
-The document listing Reason for my approach to this appication is on ReasonForApproach.docx My TestPlan for this document is on the TestPlan.docx
+The document listing Reason for my approach to this application is on ReasonForApproach.docx.
+Additionally, My TestPlan for this document is on the TestPlan.docx.